BrewingWeasel/anteater/readme.md

 - Configurable keyboard shortcuts
 - Easier way of creating your own brushes

-# Running:
-Note that in order to use Anteater, it is *highly* recommended to set your "term" environment variable to xterm-1003.
-For example, ```export TERM=xterm-1003```.
-This allows your mouse movement to update real time, making the drawing experience much better.
-(This could also be done by making an alias for this program.)

 # Current Keybinds:
 (Note that these may change at any point)